0x16h/cryogenix.net-www/src/OpenBSD_arm64_qemu.md

     >> OpenBSD/arm64 BOOTAA64 0.13
     boot>

 Proceed to install OpenBSD as normal; at set selection -x* -g* is recommended.
-To boot into your new system, remove the line with miniroot64.fs from the command above - perhaps save it into a file as a shell script.
+To boot into your new system, remove the line with miniroot64.fs from the command above and perhaps save the command as a shell script for your convenience.

     Tue Nov 13 16:43:48 GMT 2018